 Apply to the Nursing Program

-Spring 2020 Entry: Applications will be accepted March 1 through July 1 or until the cohort has been filled.
-Students will receive an email about their admission status.
-2020 Spring Application
+Applications are accepted through July 1 or until the cohort has been filled.

 All students are charged a standard fee by the University for any course with a lab component.
 This fee is reflected on tuition statements.
 Your tuition bill also will reflect the following nursing fees:

 |Course No.||Course Name||Credits||Total Fee||Includes|

 |NURS 335||Pathophysiology / Pharmacology I||4||$325||Level 1 fees include: lab fees, standardized testing, materials and clinical nametag|

 ||3||$325||Level 2 fees include: lab fees, standardized testing, materials|